jongpie/SimpleLightningComponents/README.md

 A collection of custom Salesforce Lightning components to try to make Lightning development a little bit less frustrating

 ## lightningData.cmp
-* A service component that dynamically queries any SObject.
-Features toggling field level security and query caching `<c:lightningData sobjectType="Account" fields="Id,Name,MyCustomField__c" />`
+* A service component that dynamically queries any SObject `<c:lightningData sobjectType="Account" fields="Id,Name,MyCustomField__c" />`
+* Feature: Field level security is automatically enforced by default - only fields that the current user has access to read (based on field.isAccessible()) will be returned.
+When false, all fields specified in the "fields" attribute are returned, regardless of field level security settings.
+    `<c:lightningData sobjectType="Account" fields="Id,Name,MyCustomField__c" enforceFLS="false" />`
+* Feature: Query caching can be enabled.
+When true, the Lightning component will cache the results for subsequent calls (action.setStorable())
+    `<c:lightningData sobjectType="Account" fields="Id,Name,MyCustomField__c" cacheResults="true" />`

 ## inputField.cmp
 * Provides a simple way to display an SObject's field that automatically determines the field type, field label, etc. Attributes can be overridden to allow control over the field when needed